-Nestled in a wooded valley, Potter’s Place is a part of the grounds of an early New England homestead and an operating tree farm.
+Nestled in a wooded valley, Potter’s Place is a part of the grounds of an 19th

-Holding tank pumpout service is performed on a regular basis at minimal cost.
+Holding tank pump-out service is performed on a regular basis at minimal cost.

 Potter’s Place is conveniently situated within twelve miles of the churches, shopping centers, and amusements of Rochester, New Hampshire and six miles of those of Sanford, Maine.